 The length of time people living with their neurological illness was 45% longer than 10 years, 23% between 5 and 10 years and 16% between 3 and 5 years.

-Half of the respondents received a medical card, and 47% received a social welfare payment as a result of their condition.
+Half of the respondents were in receipt of a medical card and 47% were in receipt of a social welfare payment as a result of their condition.

 Ψ 28% said it has become more difficult getting a consultant neurologist appointment